gregdp/mapq/README.md

 * <a href="https://github.com/gregdp/mapq/wiki/MapQ-Install">Install the latest version</a>
 * [Tutorials](https://github.com/gregdp/mapq/tree/master/tutorials)
 * [Report an issue or ask a question](https://github.com/gregdp/mapq/issues)

+Practical Notes:
-* An important note if using Google Drive: when calculating Q-scores with multiple processes, the process fails if the map and model files are on a Google Drive path.
+* If using Google Drive: when calculating Q-scores with multiple processes, the process fails if the map and model files are on a Google Drive path.
 Please copy them to a non Google Drive location for this to work.
 * A video that shows how to genreate a color key for displaying Q-scores on a model ribbon: https://www.youtube.com/watch?v=lxy3reAXLKI
+* On Macs, new versions of Chimera are painfully laggy.
+Version 1.13 works much better overall, and Segger will work the same.
+It can be obtained from the <a href=https://www.cgl.ucsf.edu/chimera/olddownload.html>Old Releases</a> link on the Chimerea downloads page.
+Overdue but Q-scores are slowly being migrated to ChimeraX.

 More details:
 * (2020) Measurement of atom resolvability in cryo-EM maps with Q-scores <a href="https://www.nature.com/articles/s41592-020-0731-1" target="_blank">Nature Methods</a>, <a href="https://www.biorxiv.org/content/10.1101/722991v2" target="_blank">BioRXiv</a>